 Coming two weeks after a bitter battle and standoff on a bill rewriting the state law on teacher evaluations, the report endorses negotiating major aspects of teacher evaluations – a chief point of contention leading to the defeat of AB 5.
 But the report lays out an approach to build a consensus among teachers, administrators and the district that offers an alternative to conflict.

 “The focus of any evaluation system should be to improve practice, to close achievement gaps among various groups of students and to prepare more students for success in college and careers,” the report says.
 “Any evaluation system that strays from this basic tenet also strays from the basic mission of serving all students.”

 Steinhauser co-chaired the evaluation subcommittee for the task force, and the report drew upon the collaborative approach in Long Beach.
 Dean Vogel, president of the California Teachers Assn., State Sen. Alan Lowenthal, and Merrill Vargo, executive director of Pivot Learning Partners, were among the subcommittee members.

-Filed under: Commission on Teacher Credentialing, Featured, Preparation, Reporting & Analysis, Teacher Collaboration, Teacher Pay, Teachers, Tenure · Tags: AB 5, BTSA, Christopher Steinhauser, Commission on Teacher Credentialing, Linda Darling-Hammond, PAR.
-National Board Certified teachers, Tom Torlakson
+Filed under: Commission on Teacher Credentialing, Featured, Preparation, Reporting & Analysis, Teacher Collaboration, Teacher Pay, Tenure · Tags: AB 5, Alan Lowenthal, Beginning Teacher Support and Assessment Program, Christopher Steinhauser, Commission on Teacher Credentialing, Linda Darling-Hammond, Long Beach Unified, Tom Torlakson